One of the advantages of leasing with salary sacrifice is how much more affordable it is to have an electric car.

 Benefit In Kind tax electric cars

-Benefit in Kind (BIK) is a term you may have come across before, essentially it’s a tax on a benefit that you receive related to your employment.
+Benefit in Kind (BIK) is a term you may have come across before, essentially it's a taxable benefit that you receive related to your employment.
 This benefit does not have to be limited to being something you only use within business hours.

 If you have a car through your employer then no matter what kind of car it is, you have to pay BIK tax to HMRC.
 The amount of BIK tax you have to pay is calculated by taking a percentage of the P11D value (which is the list price of the car), this percentage will be based on the levels of CO2 emissions from the car and the more CO2 it emits, the higher the tax will be.
 As EVs don’t emit any CO2 the BIK rate is very low, sitting at only 1% until the next financial year, where it will increase to 2% and remain at that rate until 2025.